xmil9/scap/README.md

 scap (screen capture) library
 =============================

-A library for capturing the screen contents and saving them as a PNG image.
+A library for capturing screen content and saving it as PNG image.
 There are different implementations using different technologies.
 Each implementation follows the same interface defined in scap.h.